Milover/post/README.md

 - [ ] better control over TeX graphs
 	- either custom templates, or support raw TeX in config file
 	- [x] support for custom templates
-	- [ ] add cli command for generating default templates
+	- [ ] add cli command for generating/outputting default templates
 	- [ ] (?) support for raw TeX in config file
+- [ ] io refactor and improvements
+    - [ ] merge config and io class implementation
+        - separating the config from the implementation is impractical, just make the io thing a standalone class that can read its config and do the work
+        - watch out how we handle multiple io, because we have to preserve the individual configs
-- [ ] input/output
+    - [ ] remove the `directory` field from the output config
+        - this should be implied when specifying the output file name, we should simply create the path if it doesn't exist, there's should be no need to specify the output directory explicitly
+        - keeping the io configs the same also simplifies the implementation, since the class structure can remain the same
 	- [ ] support output to memory
-		- instead of writing data to disk, store the dataframe, and make it available to other pipelines
+		- instead of writing data to disk, store the dataframe on a 'registry' and make it available to other pipelines
 	- [ ] support combining multiple input files in to one
-	- [ ] support generating multiple outputs in one pipeline
+	- [x] support generating multiple outputs in one pipeline
-		- **add better explanation and an example use case**
+		- ~~add better explanation and an example use case~~
-		- usefull when working with series type input
+		- useful when working with series type input
+        - also separated 'graphing' and 'output' into different sections
     - [ ] support compressed input
+        - would be handy
     - [ ] support binary input
+        - not super important
 - [ ] better error messages
 - [ ] re-sampling support
 - [ ] (?) parallelism/concurrency (at least some parts)